 I am an environmental physiologist with a particular interest in how hormones support behavior and physiology in free-living birds, both within the context of their natural life-history cycle and life-history strategy.
-In past projects, I have investigated the role of the stress hormone corticosterone in the support of avian migration.
+In past research projects, I have investigated the role of the stress hormone corticosterone in the support of avian migration.
 I have also examined the endocrinological underpinnings of territorial aggression, memory formation, and anxiogenic behavior in woodland passerines.

-Office Room Number: 3029 Cordley Hall, OSU, Corvallis OR 97331
+Mailing Address: 3029 Cordley Hall, OSU, Corvallis OR 97331